 William Sharpe

-William Sharpe is a renowned economist and Nobel laureate.
+WHO'S WHO IN FINANCEWilliam Sharpe is a renowned economist and Nobel laureate.
 He is known for his groundbreaking work in the financial field where he developed the Sharpe Ratio used to measure risk-adjusted returns.
 This has become an extremely popular metric investors use to understand and manage their risk exposure.

 Sharpe also developed the Capital Asset Pricing Model (CAPM).
 This has revolutionized how investors can look at and compare their investment opportunities by providing a system to zero in on the relationship between an available investment's risk and its anticipated return.